victor-grajski/cal-hacks19-front-end/README.md

 ## Installation and usage

-Be sure, you have installed all dependencies and applications to run React Native project on your computer : [Getting Started with React Native](https://facebook.github.io/react-native/docs/getting-started).
+Be sure, you have installed all dependencies and applications to run React Native project on your computer (React Native CLI Quickstart): [Getting Started with React Native](https://facebook.github.io/react-native/docs/getting-started).

 This project works fine for iOS but in Android version there are serious UI problems because I've only worked on iOS.